-If you want exact control of the size of your plot-file you can start a non-interactive graphics device before doing the plot.
-Instead of appearing on the screen, the plot will be written directly to a file.
+If you need to use the plot in a report or presentation, you can save it in a graphics file.
+Once you have generated the script (sequence of R commands) that produce the graph (and it looks ok on screen), you can start a non-interactive graphics device and then re-run the script.
+Instead of appearing on the screen, the plot will now be written directly to a file.
 After the plot has been completed you will need to close the device again in order to be able to access the file.
 Try:

-'''

-pdf(file="plot1.pdf", height=3, width=4)

-plot(gestwks, bweight)

-dev.off()

-'''
+''' pdf(file="bweight_gwks.pdf", height=4, width=4) with(births, plot( gestwks, bweight, col=c("blue","red")[sex]) ) legend("topleft", pch=1, legend=c("Boys","Girls"), col=c("blue","red")) dev.off() '''

-This will give you a portable document file plot1.pdf with a graph which is 3 inches tall and 4 inches wide.
+This will give you a portable document file bweight_gwks.pdf with a graph which is 4 inches tall and 4 inches wide.